moe123/coconut/ReadMe.markdown

-The author doesn't like argument ; reminding this is a sparetime and single-handed project ; let us make a room for it anyway ; hence, for the same data-set, benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing, indeed, according to few press-releases and bold statements which are not reflecting reality? just a question from the author here, who, by the way, doesn't claim any specific status or have a single interest in marketing.
+The author doesn't like argument ; reminding this is a sparetime and single-handed project ; let us make a room for it anyway ; hence, for the same data-set, benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing, indeed, according to few press-releases and bold statements which are not reflecting reality? just a question from the author here, who, by the way, doesn't claim any specific status, have a single interest in marketing or metwork socialite buzz (I don't have a Tweeter or a Facebook account, you won't see me naked there).

 -----------------------------------------------------------------------------------------------